-Divine Word College Scholarship - After admission and upon application at the beginning of every school year, assistance from Divine Word College may be granted for all students, domestic and international.
-Students enrolling on a part-time basis may also qualify for assistance.
+Divine Word College Financial Assistance - After admission and upon enrollment at the beginning of every semester, financial assistance from Divine Word College (in the form of institutional discount) may be granted to any student in need.
+Students enrolling for part-time and/or auditing courses may qualify for proportionately reduced assistance.